CopernicaMarketingSoftware/Documentation/Mailerq/rabbitmq.md

 Besides sending email, MailerQ also opens up SMTP ports to which email can be delivered.
 This allows you to inject email into MailerQ using the SMTP protocol.

-Messages that are received on one the SMTP ports are published to different queues.
+Messages that are received on one of the SMTP ports are published to different queues.
 The `rabbitmq-inbox` setting specifies the queue to which all correctly received messages are delivered, and `rabbitmq-refused` holds the messages that were delivered to the SMTP port, but that were not accepted (for example because the client